webandras/php-md/README.md

 reserved image that is empty, and thus does nothing).
 The base images are built this way (_"FROM scratch"_).

-Lots of images are **pre-built** for us (like the `netlify/build` image) and stored in the **Docker registry** (not DockerHub, since that is just a user interface).
+Lots of images are **pre-built** for us (like the `netlify/build` image) and stored in the **Docker registry** (not DockerHub, since that is just the user interface).
 There is no need to build them from Dockerfile, just to download them from the registry.

 ## License